 1960s Louis Kalff Desk Lamp

-Materials: Anodised aluminium mushroom style lampshade.
-White painted inside.
+Materials: Anodised and brushed aluminium mushroom style lampshade.
+White painted on the inside.
 Aluminium conical round base.
 Some metal parts.
 Bakelite socket.

 Height: 41 cm / 16.14”